mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 ### Metrics

+* Active Flow Count : Number of connections in the time period
+* New Flow Count : Number of new connections in the time period
+* ConsumedLBCapacityUnits : LCU impact pricing.
+See dedicated section for that
-Reset packets are used to abruptly terminate TCP connections :
+* Reset packets are used to abruptly terminate TCP connections :

   * When a host receives a packet for a port that isn't open
   * To reject an unwanted connection attempt
   * When a host detects an invalid segment or sequence number
   * To clear a "half-open" connection (where one side has closed but the other hasn't)

 Can indicate a TCP RST attack where an actor tries to interrupt communication between two adresses

+### Pricing

+* charged only on the dimension with the highest usage.
+* An LCU contains:
+  * 25 new connections per second.
+  * 3,000 active connections per minute or 1,500 active connections per minute while using Mutual TLS.
+  * 1 GB per hour for Amazon Elastic Compute Cloud (EC2) instances, containers, and IP addresses as targets, and 0.4 GB per hour for Lambda functions as targets.
+When using the Mutual TLS feature, data processed includes the bytes for the certificate metadata that the load balancer inserts into headers for every request that is routed to the targets.
+  * 1,000 rule evaluations per second

 ## Demo